View Categories

 Directive Principles of State Policy (DPSP): Architecting a Welfare State through Social Justice

-• Enumerated in Part IV, spanning from Art.
-36 – 51 of Constitution of India.
+• Mentioned in Part IV, ranging from Article 36 – 51 of Constitution of India.

-• Promote the concept of “Welfare State” and “Inclusive Growth.”
+• Advocate for the ideals of a “Welfare State” and “Inclusive Growth.”

 • B.R Ambedkar called Directive principles of state policy as “Novel features” and “Soul of constitution”.